Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price. Of course, I snatched it up.

 Well, this is pretty easy.
 If serving this to kiddos and non-drinkers, just skip the rum in the batter altogether and then when mixing the drinks in your glasses, skip the rum there also.
 It is still an awesome, festive and tasty drink without the rum.

-Have you ever had a Tom And Jerry drink?
+Have you ever had one of these magical holiday drinks?
 Were there any unicorns involved?